tfweber/LCA_Toolbox/README.md

-# LCA with Python - Beginner Tutorial
+# LCA_Toolbox - An exploration of Python modelling tools for LCA practicioners

 The goal of this respository is to make the use of Brigthway 2.5 as intuitive and easy to a beginner in Python.
 The repository is structured to first install and import all necessary software to setup a functioning environment to analyse your Brightway 2.5 models in.
 An other aim is to enable the user to apply different background databases such as EcoInvent, EXIOBASE, BONSAI and others.